open-telemetry/opentelemetry-specification/specification/trace/sdk_exporters/zipkin.md

 *Note*, the attribute `service.namespace` must not be used for the Zipkin service name and should be sent as a Zipkin tag.

-*Note*, exporter to Zipkin MUST allow to configure the default "fall back" name to use as a Zipkin service name.

 ### SpanKind

 The following table lists all the `SpanKind` mappings between OpenTelemetry and